dweekly/ietf-wrong-recipient/draft-dweekly-wrong-recipient.md

 # Acknowledgments
 {:numbered="false"}

-Many thanks to John Levine for his review of the first draft and actionable feedback.
+Many thanks to John Levine, Oliver Deighton, and Murray Kucherawy for their kind and actionable feedback on the language and proposal.
+Thanks to Eliot Lear for helping guide the draft to the right hands for review.